 What’s to come in 2019 – Surprise!
 I am once again planning to attend Alt Summit in March. 🙂 This year I will be one of the conference speakers – leading a discussion on how to develop lasting brand partnerships!

 In September, I attended an event at Annex Coworking, a recently opened female coworking space in San Antonio.
 After seeing the beautiful workspace and meeting its owner Carrie Hill, I knew I had to be part of it.
 I signed on as one of its inaugural members and love having an “office” to go to one day each week.
 In the short time I’ve been a member, I’ve already met some amazing entrepreneurial women including Meredith Cooper, a financial advisor helping women invest for the future, Hannah Zucker, founder of Florecer Femme, a community dedicated to empowering women leaders, and Melissa Evans of Melissa RaeLynn Photography.

 What’s to come in 2019 – you’ll find me at the Annex plugging away on my computer or styling a photo shoot on one of their big tables!
 When you work from home each day it is amazing what a change of scenery can do for your productivity, and I love the opportunity to work alongside other women pursuing their business goals.

 6. I launched “From the Craft Room Floor”

-This actually just happened at the beginning of 2019, but I’m putting it here anyway because I started planning for it in 2018!
-If you subscribe to my emails, you will now get a letter from me each Sunday with stories “from the craft room floor”.
-I thought it would be a fun way to share what I’ve been up to each week, especially the parts you don’t see from the styled photos I share in my tutorial posts.
+If you subscribe to my emails, you will now get a letter from me each Sunday.
+I thought it would be a fun way to share what I’ve been up to each week.
+I plan to share the parts you don’t see from the styled photos I share in my tutorial posts.